-With more than 10-plus years of practicing at Southwest Scoliosis Institute and over 4,500 successful surgeries, we have many patients who like to share their experiences with new or potential patients suffering from the pain associated with scoliosis and other complex spinal issues.
+With more than 15-plus years of practicing at Southwest Scoliosis Institute and over 5,600 successful surgeries, we have many patients who like to share their experiences with new or potential patients suffering from the pain associated with scoliosis and other complex spinal conditions.
 We hope that these stories will be helpful as you are considering treatment with Southwest Scoliosis Institute.

 Chloe V: 14 years old, 65° curve “Recovery was hard at first but everybody would kind of work with me and Dr. Hostin and Dr. Shelokov would visit me, so I felt OK.
 The pain was really only the first day after surgery.
 After that, I felt fine.”

 Cindy G: 46 years old, 55° curve “It was wonderful — finally somebody said, ‘Yeah, I can do something for you.’
 Finally, I had some hope after 15 years of being told and looking into the future thinking ‘I’m going to be in a wheelchair one of these days.’”

 Canda J: 45 years old, 65° curve “Before my surgery I went in with a list of things of all the things that I had done before.
 It was like, “Okay, can I do these things now?”
 He told me that I wouldn’t have a problem with.
 Scuba diving — I’ve done that.
 Softball, I’m playing now.
 And bowling, not a problem there.
 Actually, I’ve got a better game now.
 He’s told me I can ride horses.
 I haven’t done that yet.
 Chances are I probably will.”